pgreen-ptrac/bulk-update-findings/README.md

-# api-script-authenticate
+# bulk-update-findings
-Example script to run through prompting a user for their login info and authenticating the user into an instance of Plextrac.
+Script to run through prompting a user to select an existing client in Plextrac and which finding status to update to.
+Script then updates all findings on all reports of the selected client with the selected findings status.

+Currently in platform you are limited to editing client findings to batches of 100.
+You can update all findings on a single report, but this isn't efficient the more reports you have.
+This script extends that functionality to allow quick bulk updates to all findings in a client.

 # Requirements
 - [Python 3+](https://www.python.org/downloads/)